libis/teneo-ruby/README.md

     The application environment.
 The default value is determined by the `RUBY_ENV` build argument.

-## Volumes

-Two volumes are defined in this image.
-Their useage is explained below.

-### Oracle client

-Due to licensing constraints and in order to keep the image size small, it is not advised to embed an installed Oracle InstantClient in your images.
-Instead this image is expected to mount a volume with the Oracle InstanceClient installed on the host.
-The default internal mapping for this volume is defined by the build argument `ORACLIENT_PATH`.

-### Gems
+## Gems

-It is considered best practice to install gems in a volume.
+It is considered good practice to keep installed gems in separate volume.
 This has several advantages:

 * The image size is reduced as the storage for the gems is not part of the image build.
 * The image build time is reduced.
 * The gems can be cached by persisting the volume reducing the `bundle install` time after the initial run.
-Make sure you create a docker volue and bind it to the `GEMS_PATH` for this.
+Make sure you create a docker volume and bind it to the `GEMS_PATH` for this.
 * The installed gems can be shared by multiple similar applications reducing required size and initialization time even further.